python-babel/flask-babel/docs/index.rst

                                 This defaults to ``'UTC'`` which also is the timezone your application must use internally.
 `BABEL_TRANSLATION_DIRECTORIES` A semi-colon (``;``) separated string of
-                                absolute and relative (to the app root) paths to translation folders.
+                                absolute and relative (to the `root_path`
+                                of the application object)
+                                paths to translation folders.
 Defaults to
                                 ``translations``.
 `BABEL_DOMAIN`                  The message domain used by the application.
                                 Defaults to ``messages``.